madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 Notes:
 -
 -Icon and Background texts when formating a VMU are swapped in the original spanish file.
 It was carried to portuguese language as well.
 Needs to be fixed.
 -There are parts that can't be fully translated.
 Not by this method.
-It is likely those are blob data embedded to the bios itself.
+It is likely that those are blob data embedded within the bios.